aabdelfattah/alhaitham-hardware/README.md

 ## License

-See LICENSE file for details
+See LICENSE file for details (note : the license applies for our contributions only , other modules by TERASIC and ALTERA have their separate licensing)